geoserver/geoserver.github.io/_posts/2022-10-19-geoserver-2-22-RC-released.md

 * GeoTIFF hyperspectral images, with hundreds of bands, and band interleaved structure
 * Mosaicking hundreds of small images

 [Hyperspectral sensors](https://en.wikipedia.org/wiki/Hyperspectral_imaging) collect information at a very high spectral resolution, producing images with hundreds of bands.
-The typical pixel interleaved layout, where all the bands of a single pixel are stored toghether, is particuarly inefficient while rendering a false color image, where only three of them are used.
+The typical pixel interleaved layout, where all the bands of a single pixel are stored together, is particularly inefficient while rendering a false color image, where only three of them are used.
 A band interleaved, where each band is stored in a separate bank, is more efficient.
-GeoServer used to load band interleaved images in an inefficient way, but that has been handled, improving both memory usage and rendering performance, in proportion to the number of bands found in the GeoTIFF.
+GeoServer previously loaded band interleaved images in an inefficient way, but that has been handled, improving both memory usage and rendering performance, in proportion to the number of bands found in the GeoTIFF.
 For the typical hyperspectral image, that implies an improvement of a couple of orders of magnitude.

 ![Hyperspectral images](/img/posts/2.22/HyperspectralCube.jpg) <br/>